tmgg/kettle-sdk-java/README.md

 - allocateSocket: Service for the allocation of server sockets
 - listSocket: Lists server socket allocation information
 - sniffStep: Sniff test a transformation step
-- executeTrans: Execute (prepare and start) a specific transformation and pass output to the servlet
 - transImage: Generate a PNG image of a transformation

-- startJob: Start a job
 - stopJob: Stop a job
 - jobStatus: Get the status of a job
 - removeJob: Remove a job from the server

-- executeJob: Execute (prepare and start) a specific job
 - jobImage: Generate a PNG image of a job

-- registerJob: Add a job to the server
 - registerTrans: Add a transformation to the server
 - registerPackage: Upload a resources export file